 He added: "There are also many cases where combustion is already in place but there is an opportunity for heat pumps to reduce the amount of combustion needed.
-Here heat pumps are used first, with the remaining capacity or reserve served by boilers."
-According to Tulokas, there are a large number of projects where companies are opting for this hybrid, boiler plus HP, approach.
+Here heat pumps are used first, with the remaining capacity or reserve served peak hours," he said.
+Oilon has been making burners for conventional boilers for decades but notes that the HP business is grow-"We have been doing heat pumps for years but now it seems this sector is growing rapidly all over the world.
+There are huge possibilities for green heating using waste heat from cooling.'

 "It can be that the heat capacity of the heat pump is only 20-30 per cent of the maximum load but it can still provide 80-90 per cent of the needed energy.
-In this situation it is not cost effective to have a heat pump capacity that fully covers the required maximum heat capacity - it is better to have a boiler where you have these peak hours," he said.
+In this situation it is not cost effective to have a heat pump capacity that fully covers the required maximum heat capacity - it is better to have a boiler where you have these